futoin/specs/draft/ftn12_async_api.md

     * Added concept of successStep()
     * Added "error_info" convention
     * Changed behavior of as.error() to throw exception (not backward-compatible, but more like a bugfix)
+* v1.3
+    * Documented existing any way as.cancel()
+    * Split AsyncSteps API in logical groups for better understanding

 # 1. Concept